Designing for 'First-Session Confidence' on a UK MRC-Funded Clinical Trial

 Business Challenge

-Low adherence (4%) posed a direct risk to Rejoovinii’s clinical trial validity and NHS adoption.
-If early confidence breakdown during setup and control persists, inconsistent usage will continue to undermine data reliability and clinical outcomes.
+Low adherence (47%) posed a direct risk to Rejoovinii’s clinical trial validity and NHS adoption.
+If early confidence breakdown during setup and device control persists, inconsistent usage will continue to undermine data reliability and clinical outcomes.

-The business challenge was to ensure users could confidently complete their first therapy session independently, as first-run success was critical to long-term adherence and the product’s clinical and commercial pathway.
+The business challenge was to ensure users could confidently complete their first therapy session independently, as first-run success was critical to long-term adherence and the product's pathway to NHS procurement and wider clinical adoption.

 My role